 The NAPE EXPO CHARITIES FUND was created to engage directly in the support of charitable, benevolent, religious, eleemosynary, literary, patriotic, civic, scientific, and educational purposes and to support other qualified organizations or entities engaged in such purposes.
-Monies donated to the NAPE EXPO CHARITIES FUND are to be used for charitable, benevolent, religious, eleemosynary, literary, patriotic, civic, scientific, and educational purposes and to support other qualified organizations or entities engaged in such purposes.
+Monies donated to the NAPE EXPO CHARITIES FUND are to be used for charitable, benevolent, religious, eleemosynary, literary, patriotic, civic, scientific, and educational purposes and to support other qualified organizations or entities engaged in such purposes and to support other qualified organizations or entities engaged in such purposes.
 The NAPE EXPO CHARITIES FUND raises money through specific fund raising related to its NAPE EXPO Charity Luncheon hosted, sponsored and paid for by NAPE EXPO, LP.
 This luncheon is held annually in conjunction with the NAPE EXPO Summit event.